Junior Research Group Application Program (JuRaGAP)

 How to apply?

-Please submit your application by email to the POLiS Office: firstname.lastname@example.org.
+Please submit your application using the form below and upload the following documents at the end of the form.
 Please note that we only consider your application after you provide us with all requested information.
-The following documents must be provided:

 - Filled application form (below)